instancio/instancio/website/docs/articles/using-instancio-with-junit-jupiter.md

 There are a couple of important limitations to using @InstancioSource to be aware of.

-First, it cannot provide instances of generic types.
-For example, there is no way to specify a List<Person>.

-Second, you cannot customise the object as you would with the builder API.
+For example, you cannot customise the object as you would with the builder API.
 In other words, there is no way to specify something like this:

 ``` java linenums="1"
 Person person = Instancio.of(Person.class)